As each one has received a gift,

 - Weekly Contributions during Offertory at Mass.
 Registered parishioners receive set of contribution envelopes to use for this purpose.
 Know that major source of income for our parish is your weekly contribution.

 - Electronic Fund Transfer.
 In the digital age, some of our households feel that they are more efficient by choosing Electronic Fund Transfer (EFT) to make their regular contributions to the parish.
-You may have chosen to do this when you registered with us, or if you want to choose this option, please call Christina Johnson at (585) 924-7111.
+You may sign-up online by following this link, and see “Sunday Collection” under Donation: EFT.
+If any question, please call Kim Reese at (585) 924-7111.
 EFT users, if you still receive the regular contribution envelopes, please call the Parish Office at (585) 924-7111.

 - Second Collection.
 Every month, we have diocesan-mandated second collection.
 These are in place to give us opportunity to serve those in need, often those outside the diocese and even outside the country, e.g. emerging Catholic Church in the world, Saint Peter’s Pence, etc. The envelopes are provided at the entrances of the church.